sokoloowski/adm/report/src/43-preprocessing.md

   for lang in stopwords.fileids():
     if lang == 'hinglish':
-      # Skip Hinglish, which include both
+      # Skip Hinglish, which includes both
       # Hindi and English stopwords
       continue
     common = words_set.intersection(stopwords.words(lang))